Caty1121/ChampainProj_PacificTrailsResort/PacificTrailsResort/README.md

 ### Animations & Transition:
 ### Slide Navigation
 The new slide navigation has replaced text links with icons to create a current and minimalistic feel for users.
-Instead of having links for page destinations listed at the top of the page, there is now have a vertical left navigation bar.
+Instead of having links for page destinations listed at the top of the page, there is now have a left-side vertical navigation bar.
+Icons are also enlarged for enhanced readability.